JRZ90/arduino_physical_control_panel_for_owon_pc_oscilloscope/README.md

 This is a physical control panel for owon pc oscilloscopes, but can be used with any other brand and codel.
-The working principle is very simple, the software has some keyboard sortcuts for control some actions such the amplitude and time scale.
+The working principle is very simple, the software has some keyboard shortcuts for control some actions such the amplitude and time scale.
 When you press a button or turn the knob the arduino send a signal to python and this is who send a keystroke to the oscilloscope software emulating the keyboard.

 ## Requirements
 ### Hardware